Art Installations and Site Performances

 The Charles B. Wang Center will be filled with visual art installations and artistic performances throughout the day.

-Performances in the Lobbies of Wang Center
+Past Performances in the Lobbies of Wang Center at the 2012 Festival

 THE FRAMERS: Moving the Altered State of Sound